Positron Emission Tomography (PET Scan)

 The PET scanner is a ring-shaped apparatus with an attached table.
 You will lie on the scanning table, and the table will slide slowly through the opening in the scanner ring.
 One or two scans might be taken before the tracer is administered.
-After this initial scanning, either you will inhale the tracer or it will be injected into one of your veins, usually in your arm.
+After this initial scanning, the tracer will be injected into one of your veins, usually in your arm.
 Additional scans will be taken while the tracer is in your body.

 Ask personnel at the scan facility about when you should call your doctor for the official scan report.